StarRocks/starrocks/loading/Loading_intro.md

 * `max_load_timeout_second and min_load_timeout_second`

 You can set the maximum and minimum range of values for the import timeout, both in seconds.
-The default maximum timeout is 3 days, and the minimum timeout is 1 second,.
+The default maximum timeout is 3 days, and the minimum timeout is 1 second.
 This parameter is common to all types of import jobs.

 * `desired_max_waiting_jobs`